ColsonZhang/EE219-ICS/projects/lab3/README.md

 #### Detailed Requirements

 1. The provided framework already supports several instructions, including `lw`,`addi`,`add`,`bne` .
 To support MAC, extra instructions should be added to the processor.
 You need to modify the modules `vsrc/common/id_stage.v`,   `vsrc/scalar/exe_stage.v`, `vsrc/scalar/mem_stage.v` to support these instructions, `mul`,`sw`.
-2. After adding the instructions, program an assembly code to do the matrix MAC operation (D=AB+C) and save the result (D) into memory.
+2. After adding the instructions, program the assembly code `asm/task1.asm`  to do the matrix MAC operation (D=AB+C) and save the result (D) into memory.

 #### Instructions